The Bankrate promise

 What happens if a deed of reconveyance isn’t recorded?

-If the deed of reconveyance hasn’t been recorded, don’t panic just yet.
+If the reconveyance hasn’t been recorded, don’t panic just yet.

 “The act of paying off all the money owed is what actually extinguishes the mortgage,” says Hernandez.
 “The recording of the satisfaction is just evidence of the payoff.
 If a consumer has documentation showing they paid off their mortgage, they don’t need to worry that some lender will come after them.”

 If you’re concerned about obtaining the deed of reconveyance, ask your lender about how it handles the loan payoff and deed recording process.
-Remember that lenders have an incentive to make sure they take care of the deed details, since they can be penalized if the process isn’t handled according to state guidelines.
+Lenders have an incentive to make sure they take care of the deed details, since they can be penalized if the process isn’t handled according to state guidelines.
+This could mean statutory penalties or even litigation.